sabrehagen/freecad-to-step/README.md

 The `input` and `output` directories can contain anything.
 Each stage of the build pipeline can rely on its requisite inputs to be contained in `/input` and will store its pipeline stage outputs in `/output`.

 The `app` directory contains the files to be used in the pipeline stage, conventionally invoked by `/entrypoint.sh`.

+### In the project directory

+The name of the provider that this build pipeline is built for is at the root directory, in this case `freecad`.

+Within each provider directory there are the build stages, in this case `prepare`, `build`, `export`.

+Within each build stage directory there are `input` and `output` directories which are used as inputs and outputs to each stage respectively.

+Each stage of

 Some directories are symlinked as they are logically the same folder, for example, `prepare/output => build/input`, `build/output => export/input`.